-GBM704 - Corporate Social Responsibility and Business Ethics
+GBM704 - Corporate Social Responsibility & Business Ethics

 |Schools offering this subject|

-Using cutting-edge analysis of critical issues and international best practice in the field of corporate social responsibility (CSR) and Sustainability, students learn a hands-on approach to identify and manage the unprecedented risk and uncertainties in the economy and the environment as well as increasing demand for ethical and socially responsible behaviour.
+Using cutting-edge analysis of critical issues and international best practice within Corporate Social Responsibility (CSR) and Sustainability, students learn a hands-on approach to identify and manage the unprecedented risk and uncertainties in the economy and the environment.
+Students will identify how to increase demand for ethical and socially responsible behaviour.

 Upon successful completion of this subject the student will be able to:

-1. Integrate, implement and promote socially responsible behaviour throughout the organization and, through its policies and practices, within its sphere of influence.
+- Integrate, implement and promote socially responsible behaviour throughout the organization via its policies and practices within its sphere of influence.

 Essential Employability Skills